 - a statement to indicate if the LLC will be managed by: one manager; more than one manager; a single member; or all limited liability company members.

 Articles for the LLC need to be filed in the Sacramento, California office of the Secretary of State.
-The San Diego and Los Angeles locations only accept corporate articles of incorporation for filing.
+The Los Angeles Regional Office only accepts corporate articles of incorporation for filing.
 The filing fee is $70, with an additional fee charged for expedited services.
-The effective date which the existence of the Limited Liability Company begins is the date of the filing of the Articles of Organization.
+The effective date which the existence of the Limited Liability Company begins is the date its Articles of Organization are filed.
 While filing Articles of Organization begins the legal existence of the LLC, it doesn’t provide any structure to the entity.

 Limited Liability Operating Agreement

-In California all LLCs are required under state law to have a Limited Liability Company Operating Agreement (see code 17050).
-The operating agreement may be entered either before or after the filing of the articles of organization and should address at least the following items:
+In California all LLCs are required under state law to have a Limited Liability Company Operating Agreement.
+The operating agreement may be entered either before or after you file articles of organization and should address at least the following items:

 - Distributions of profits to the members;